 A chef has to know how to wield a knife, how foods complement each other and how to create new recipes and plan menus.
 Practice, passion, formal training and natural ability are all ingredients of becoming a good chef.
 If you want to pursue a culinary career, the Virginia College Culinary Arts diploma/certificate program could be a step forward for you.

 According to the Bureau of Labor and Statistics, the national annual wage range for chefs and head cooks is between $22,870 and $76,280 per year.
 1 Individual salaries will vary based on experience, location of employment, and the specific job title and duties being performed.

 Start your journey to becoming a chef.
 Fill out our information form or give us a call to learn more.

 This program is accredited by the Accrediting Commission of the American Culinary Federation Education Foundation.

-*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Chefs and Head Cooks, http://www.bls.gov/ooh/food-preparation-and-serving/chefs-and-head-cooks.htm (accessed July 2016).
-National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions, and do not guarantee actual growth or any particular salary.
+1 The median annual wage for chefs and head cooks was $43,180 in May 2016.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $23,630, and the highest 10 percent earned more than $76,280.
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Chefs and Head Cooks, on the Internet at https://www.bls.gov/ooh/food-preparation-and-serving/chefs-and-head-cooks.htm (visited October 19, 2017).
+National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.